 History

-The wreck was discovered in 2003 by an offshore surveying company and checked by a group of professional divers.
+The wreck was discovered in 2003 by an offshore surveying company and checked out by a group of professional divers.
 They reported the discovery of pottery and glass from the 17th century to the Swedish National Maritime Museum (SMM) in Stockholm.

 Eriksson 2014